 If you purchase a song or a movie, you have the right to keep a copy of it on your computer for your own use.
 But if your computer contains P2P software, you may be sharing it with people who have not paid for it.
 That is copyright infringement and you can be held responsible with serious college, civil and/or criminal penalties.

 CIT is committed to ensuring that all Oberlin College community members follow copyright law.
-For this reason, beginning November 8, 2010, P2P traffic will be blocked by default.
+For this reason, P2P traffic is blocked by default.
 Those wishing access to this tool for legal sharing activities will have the opportunity to opt-in for access.

-For more information on the Oberlin’s copyright infringement policy, the recent change to its peer-to-peer file-sharing policy, or the opt-in process, please visit the CIT Wiki.
+For more information on the Oberlin’s copyright infringement policy or the P2P opt-in process, please visit the CIT Tech Support Portal.

 The Recording Industry Association of America (RIAA), Motion Picture Association of America (MPAA), and other organizations working on behalf of copyright owners, send a notice to the organization's DMCA Agent.
 Our agent at Oberlin College then makes CIT aware of this notification.
 We are then required to take measures to have the offending material removed from the network.